micahpaul/micahpaul.github.io/xmas2022/readme.md

 ---

-**Original Letter:**
+**Original Postcard:**

 ![mhawkfam](https://user-images.githubusercontent.com/6474798/178114543-24f25d89-a09a-440f-85d1-86b53f5789ce.jpg)

 Dearly beloved,

-It's July again, so we are sending out a Christmas card that is either very early or very late (we will never reveal which).
+It’s July again, so we are sending out a Christmas card that is either very early or very late (we will never reveal which).

-But you know what's never early or late?
-God's provision for us!
+But you know what’s never early _or_ late?
+God’s provision for us!
 Over and over, we have seen Him give us exactly what we need, exactly when we needed it.
-We're grateful that God, like Gandalf, always arrives precisely when He means to.
-In fact, Romans 5:6 says, "while we were still helpless, at the right time Christ died for the ungodly."
+We’re grateful that God, like Gandalf, always arrives precisely when He means to.
+In fact, Romans 5:6 says, “while we were still helpless, **at the right time** Christ died for the ungodly.”
+Now that’s good news!

-Here are some other things we're grateful for right now:
+Here are some other things we’re grateful for:
 * **MICAH (40)**: Lots of progress in my creative writing
-* **MAGEN (maybe about 30?)**: Really loving the ages of the kids right now
+* **MAGEN (maybe 30ish?)**: Really love kids’ ages right now
 * **MYRICK (12)**: Reading quite a bit of science fiction
 * **MATTHEW (10)**: Learning to play the piano better
-* **MELCHIZEDEK (8)**: Writing in cursive
+* **MELCHIZEDEK (“Zed,” 8)**: Writing in cursive
 * **MADELYNNE (7)**: Starting 1st Grade

-For more about what's going on with us, point a web browser to [linktr.ee/mhawks](https://linktr.ee/mhawks).
+For more updates and photos, point a web browser to [linktr.ee/mhawks](linktr.ee/mhawks).

-We love you all and are grateful for how you've touched our lives.
+We love you all and are thankful for how you’ve touched our lives.

 Until next time, we remain your affectionate correspondents,

 The M. Hawkinsons
+<br>3810 SW Mission Ave.
+<br>Topeka, KS 66610